-1.2.1 Fundamental Characteristics
+1.2.1 Fundamental characteristics

-Any file transfer begins with a client requesting a file reading or writing.
+Any file transfer begins with a client request to read or write a file.

 If the server accepts the request, the file is sent in fixed length blocks of 512 bytes.
 Each data packet contains one of these blocks and has a block number, beginning the transfer with block number 1.
-The data packets must be acknowledged, so in the absence of machine failure, the file is correctly transferred.
-The acknowledgment packet indicates the block number it's acknowledging.
-Until acknowledgement for a block has been received, the next one is not sent
+The data packets must be acknowledged so that, in the absence of machine failure, the file is correctly transferred.
+The acknowledgment packet indicates the block number being acknowledged.
+Until acknowledgement for a block has been received, the next one is not sent.